The Importance of Being Earnest

 - Gwendolen and Cecily are seeking sanctuary in the morning room at the Manor House.
 They peer out the window in curiosity at the two men.

 - The girls notice that the men haven’t followed them into the house and are eating muffins.
 They’re worried that the guys don’t seem to be noticing them at all.

-- A moment later, when the two guys start walking towards the house, the women are affronted and agree to give them the silent treatment.
+- A moment later, when the two guys start walking toward the house, the women are affronted and agree to give them the silent treatment.

 - Then it’s Gwendolen’s turn.
 She asks Jack why he pretended to have a brother.
 Before he can answer, she suggests that it was possibly so that he could have an excuse to come up to town to see her as often as possible.
 He confirms it.

-- Satisfied, the girls confide to forgive the men.
+- Satisfied, the girls forgive the men.
 But there’s a still a problem.
 The girls confront the guys in loud unison: "Your Christian names are still an insuperable barrier.
 That is all!"
-(III.29)
+(III.29).

 - In other words, the girls can’t possibly marry them if their names aren’t Ernest.

 - In response, the men answer in unison: "Our Christian names!
 Is that all?
 But we are going to be christened this afternoon" (III.30).

 - Seeing that their beloveds are brave enough to endure such a harrowing ordeal as a christening for their sake, the women rush into their lovers’ arms.